 - Preheat oven to 350°F. Grease a 9-inch square pan.

-- Stir in the water, oil, vinegar, and vanilla extract.1 cup water, ⅓ cup vegetable oil, 1 tablespoon white vinegar, 2 teaspoons pure vanilla extract
+- Whisk the cake mix, water, oil, vinegar, and vanilla extract together in a large bowl.1 cup water, ½ cup vegetable oil, 1 tablespoon white vinegar, 2 teaspoons pure vanilla extract, 13.25 ounces chocolate cake mix

 - Pour the batter into the prepared pan.